dictu-lang/Dictu/docs/docs/style-guide-best-practices.md

 ## Introduction

-These guidelines attempt to provide a framework for code styling and formatting with the end goal of having all Dictu code similar enough for maximal familiarity and readability.
+These guidelines attempt to provide a framework for code styling and formatting with the end goal of having all Dictu code similar enough for maximal readability and familiarity.

 ## Formatting